rrramble/ielts/writing-task-2/discuss-both-views.md

 1. Introduction: Paraphrase.
 `Some would argue that ...` mention a view you dislike `, while others say that ...` mention a view you support.
-`While...` first view `, I believe that it is better` the second view.
+`While...` the first view and why some find it good`, I believe that it is better` the second view.
 1. Main body paragraph #1: discuss a view that you do not support.
 Explain the view.
 Give an example.
 State that you do not support this view and why.